neondatabase/website/content/docs/manage/projects.md

 updatedOn: '2024-01-26T16:30:34.543Z'
 ---

 With Neon, everything starts with the project.
 It is the top-level object in the [Neon object hierarchy](/docs/manage/overview).
-A project can hold as many databases, and with the Neon Pro Plan, as many branches of those databases, as your application or workflow needs.
+A project can hold as many databases and branches as your application or workflow needs.
 However, [tier limits](/docs/introduction/plans) define how many projects you can create.
 The Neon Free Tier limits you to one project per Neon account.

 Learn more about projects and how to manage them in these sections: